Clear Space Force Station: History

-The Alaska Railroad lay across some of the site.
 The site was purchased by the Department of the Interior in 1949 for use as a gunnery range for Ladd Field.
 The site became Clear Air Force Auxiliary Field.

-In May 1958 total costs for the planned Thule and Clear BMEWS stations were estimated at ~$800 million.
+In May 1958 total costs for the planned BMEWS Site I at Thule and BMEWS Site II at Clear were estimated at ~$800 million.
 In October 1958 they were both estimated to be completed in September 1960.
-An additional 10 × 40 mi area was appropriated for BMEWS Site II (cf. BMEWS Site I at Thule).
+An additional 10 × 40 mi area was appropriated for the Clear site.

 Clear is served by a spur of the Alaska Railroad, being about 15 km south of Nenana and the Mears Memorial Bridge over the Tanana River that flows past Clear.
 This has transported coal for the power station and heavy equipment.

 Clear Missile Early Warning Station

 Clear Missile Early Warning Station construction began in August 1958 with 700 workers—i.e., a "construction" camp was being erected in September 1958 by "Patti-McDonald and Morrison-Knudsen" next to the railroad (for $1.7 million, 40,000 ft of railroad were moved by 1959.)
 Groundbreaking for radar structures was May 1959 ("Baker and Ford built a transmitter and computer building; a heat dissipation system; a radar transmitter building; wells and pumphouses; a fire station; and utilities") and the AN/FPS-50 pedestals were complete by June 2, 1959.
 In 1959 after the original White Alice Communications System contract, "the next segment of WACS... was series of TD-2 microwave installations to support... two routes [that] linked the Ballistic Missile Early Warning Site (BMEWS) at Clear AFB... one going down the southeast coast (the A route) to the Ketchikan-Seattle submarine cable*, and the other, going east to the Canada–US border (B Route) through Canada, down to the lower 48 which was Clear's Rearward Communications System to Murphy Dome (A Route) and the Gold King Creek AFS (B Route) with data for the Ent AFB CC&DF.

 Three GE AN/FPS-50 Radar Sets were installed with antenna reflectors 165 × 400 ft that each weigh 1000 ST. The "Building Two" middle transmitter building had the radar control room and room with the Sylvania AN/FSQ-28 Missile Impact Predictor Set.

 The "Clear Msl Early Warning Stn, Nenana, AK" was assigned to Hanscom Field, Massachusetts, on April 1, 1961, and BMEWS Site II was completed July 1, 1961 (the date of IOC--Full operational capability was declared three months later.)

 Clear transferred to Air Defense Command in November 1961.
 By mid-1962, BMEWS "quick fixes" for ECCM had been installed at Thule and Clear and by June 30, 1962, Ent AFB integration of BMEWS and SPADATS data was completed.
-On July 31, 1962, NORAD recommended a tracking radar at Clear to close the BMEWS gap with Thule for low-angle missiles vice those with the 15-65 degree angle for which BMEWS was designed (North Dakota's Cavalier AFS radar built in 1975 currently monitors for Hudson Bay launches.)
+On July 31, 1962, NORAD recommended a tracking radar at Clear to close the BMEWS gap with Thule for low-angle missiles (compared with those with the 15-65 degree angle for which BMEWS was designed) (North Dakota's Cavalier AFS radar built in 1975 currently monitors for Hudson Bay launches.)